MixonTM/FH/README.md

 # FAQ
 **Is FH safe?**

-*Yes FH, is safe and undetected*
 ```
+Yes FH, is safe and undetected.

-Our team work very hard, and very smart to provide
+Our team work very hard to provide
-the safest experience to our users
+the safest experience to our users.
 ```